wangziqi2013/wangziqi2013.github.io/_posts/2021-05-15-hippocrates.markdown

 version_mgmt:
 ---

+**Comment:**

+1. When to apply inter-procedure fixes?
+Is there some clear criteria?
+The paper did not mention when to apply this type of fix.
+The bug report from third party utilities only identifies missing primitives, as I understand.

+2. Not all problems can be attributed to missing primitives.
+Some might be complicated bugs involving non-persistent logic.
+Others might be due to control flows, etc.
+   Is is possible for the tool to handle these cases?

 This paper presents Hippocrates, a bug-fixing utility for NVM-based applications.
 The paper notices that persistence-related bugs (durability bugs) in NVM oriented applications are hard to find